SuedOnAIM/RF_Template_KillSounds/README.md

 ***Q: Why doesn't it work when killing teammates?***

-A: I added a check to see if it was an enemy bot that was killed.
-Even without that check in place, the sound only plays for killing enemies.
-It might be a bug in RavenScript and not fixable by me. (well removing the team check is fixable but i'm not gonna bother with that lmao)
+A: I added a check for whether the player killed a friendly or enemy bot.
+Just remove that check from the .lua script.
+Yes, that does mean you will need to be willing to delete some letters.
+Cope and welcome to coding.

 ***Q: Can I request a kill sound?***